ayshstha/bank_system/README.md

 # bank_system
-this is bank transaction system project deveoped using JAVA
+this is bank transaction system project developed using JAVA